techy-Nik/Git_commands_cheat_sheet/README.md

 It shows available disk space of all mounted storage Command 6 : history | grep <command>
-It searches command history for a specific command or keyword
+It searches command history for a specific command or keyword Command 7 : find . -name "*.log"
+It recursively searches the current directory for files ending with .log